Henry Macandrew: Battle of Sharon

-General Sir Edmund Allenby, the commander-in-chief of the EEF, began in July to plan a large operation to destroy the Ottoman Army Group F which faced him.
+General Sir Edmund Allenby, the commander-in-chief of the EEF, began in July to plan to destroy the Ottoman Army Group F which faced him in the Battle of Megiddo.
 XXI Corps was assigned to break through the Ottoman defences around Sharon plain, which would allow Macandrew's and two other divisions to charge into the flat terrain beyond the defences and cut off the line of retreat of the Turkish Seventh and Eighth Armies.
 To avoid alarming Ottoman intelligence, the cavalry divisions formed up in secret behind XXI Corps, only moving at night as they took their positions.
-By 17 September Macandrew's division was in place, hiding in an orange grove 8 mi behind the front line.
+By 17 September, Macandrew's division was in place, hiding in an orange grove 8 mi behind the front line.
 Macandrew's force was to advance behind the attack of the 60th (2/2nd London) Division, attacking along the coast of the Mediterranean Sea, and he spent the night sleeping at the headquarters of Major-General John Shea, who commanded the 60th and had served with Macandrew in the Indian cavalry.

 XXI Corps' attack began in the night of 18 September.
 The push forward was highly successful, with 60th Division capturing Tulkarm in the early evening on 19 September.
 Macandrew's division had passed through the Turkish lines in the morning and ran along the beaches, hidden from Turkish fire by the cliffs.
 At around mid-day the division began to engage Turkish defences as it charged across Sharon plain; by 3 p.m. it had reached Liktera.
-The division rested there for several hours while preparing to move on to fight the pre-planned Battle of Nazareth in which elements of Macandrew's division were to make a raid on and then capture Nazareth.
+The division rested there for several hours while preparing to move on to fight the pre-planned Battle of Nazareth in which elements of the division were to make a raid on and then capture Nazareth.
 This was the headquarters of the Ottoman commander-in-chief, General Otto Liman von Sanders, with the goal of the attack being his capture.
 Slowed by poor guides and long searches of small villages, the 13th Brigade sent to Nazareth attacked only in the early morning of 20 September.
-It captured 1,200 Ottoman soldiers before it was forced to withdraw, Macandrew unable to send reinforcements because his horses were too exhausted.
+It captured 1,200 Ottoman soldiers before it was forced to withdraw; Macandrew was unable to send reinforcements because his horses were too exhausted.
 Liman remained uncaptured, escaping from Nazareth around an hour after Macandrew had ordered the withdrawal of his force.